 Recently I’ve been told I’m tough to please.

 Here’s what I know about books: their experience is highly subjective.
-Not only to booklike details like plot and characterization, but also to the reader’s place and time, to their mood, the book format and any distractions.
+Not only to story details such as plot and characterization, but also to environmental components like the reader’s place and time, their mood, possible distractions.
+Add in formatting issues and written versus audio (though I maintain that listening to a book is a separate thing than reading it), and it seems more likely people will have more dissimilarities than similarities.

 I also write reviews for readers that are seeking to match their read with those nebulous concepts mentioned above.
 I will rarely warn readers off a book.
 Likewise, I will rarely give a book a universal recommendation.
 It’s very clear to me that many of my treasured authors and reads lack universal appeal.
 That’s fine.
 I don’t want people reading Peter Beagle and hating him.
 But if you find yourself in the mood for whimsy, characterization, and short stories to break your heart and then heal it, I want you to be able to read my reviews and think, “That sounds perfect.”